theartemmaps1/EarShotOpenAL/README.md

 A: Double check paths, file names, also peep logs for some info, and more importantly, check if you have OpenAL32.dll in the root game folder
 (mod won't even inject if it's missing), and also check if you have "ModelExtras" mod on, because it disables this mod and replaces with it's own implementation.
 Nag Grinch to remove that :D.

+# Installation:

+The .asi and .ini file, as well as "EarShot" folder can be placed anywhere, (scripts, root, modloader), but the OpenAL32.dll should be in the root folder, always.

+Possible output:
+GameFolder\EarShot.asi, EarShot.ini, EarShot (folder), OpenAL32.dll
+GameFolder\scripts\EarShot.asi, EarShot.ini, EarShot (folder)
+GameFolder\modloader\EarShotMod\EarShot.asi, EarShot.ini, EarShot (folder)

 # 1. Weapon sounds:
 So adding new weapon shoot sounds is pretty much the same as you'd do it in previous version of EarShot.
 You'd create folder inside "EarShot" folder with any name